CodeYourFuture/syllabus/docs/guides/paradigm.md

 ### Functional

-When we mentor students we guide them with these principles:
+When we mentor trainees we guide them with these principles:

 **Prefer pure functions**